Bolivia's president announces resignation

 Video

-Bolivian President Evo Morales has resigned amid turmoil following his disputed re-election last month.

-In a televised address, Mr Morales said he would resign as president, and urged protesters to "stop attacking the brothers and sisters, stop burning and attacking".
+In a televised address, Evo Morales said he would resign as president after a disputed re-election.

-Protesters gathered in the country's capital, La Paz, and chanted "yes we could" and "Bolivia" as they celebrated the resignation.

 -